Have you ever heard of organic SEO? I bet you have.

 However probably not all of you are aware of the true meaning behind this popular term.
 Actually, you may very well consider this article the first step on your SEO journey.

-In fact, if you are a freelancer, a startup or a small company with a limited budget, you are probably practicing organic SEO at this very moment.
+In fact, if you are a freelancer, a startup or a small company with a limited budget, you are probably practicing SEO at this very moment.
 This leads us to our first question:

 Why do most people prefer SEO over PPC?